‘B&B’ Recap For Friday, May 10: Hope Must Choose Between Liam & Thomas

 Wyatt and Flo Fulton (Katrina Bowden) were at the beach house.
 He told his ex-girlfriend that he was disappointed by Sally’s actions.
 He really felt betrayed because she did not tell him what Thomas was planning.
 Flo opined that Sally may have been caught up in the moment.
 She said that she had also been in a similar situation, per She Knows Soaps.

 Wyatt said that he could always trust Flo and that she was more beautiful than ever.
-They kissed but Flo was concerned that she was taking advantage of him.
+They kissed, but Flo was concerned that she was taking advantage of him.
 She knew that he was still shaken by the drama with Sally and did not want him to make hasty decisions.
 Wyatt reminded her that they also have an unfinished history and he wanted them to pursue their relationship.
 He wanted Flo to give them a chance.

 Liam rallies to defend his marriage as Thomas expresses that Hope belongs to him.
 WATCH FULL EPISODE: https://t.co/1B81wOXyq6 #BoldandBeautiful pic.twitter.com/xKJ1XN56QY